In the spring and autumn issues of Neighbourhood News & Views we published a history of the first 10 years of our association: 1998–2008.

 Rob Payne (left) led the AWWCA as president from 2003 to 2007.
 During that time, many new initiatives took place, including partnerships with McMaster University and the Westdale Business Improvement Area.
 Rob continues his volunteer work as editor of TownGown World and as past president of the AWWCA, representing us on the board of the Federation of Urban Neighbourhoods.
 He enjoys working with his father on his new business in cottage country, Redock Outdoor Furniture Inc., building furniture from recycled cedar docks.
 Occasionally, he has time to relax and read.

-John Wigle (left), who grew up in Westdale, has been AWWCA president since 2007.
+John Wigle (left), who grew up in Westdale, was AWWCA president from 2007 to 2011.
 In addition to being a very busy full- time lawyer in Hamilton, as president he has been a strong leader for the community on such issues as truck traffic and student housing.
 He often can be seen getting his exercise by walking at a rapid pace through Westdale and Dundas, but is always willing to stop and chat.
 John is ready to take on hard challenges; he deals with everyone in a civil and direct manner and tries to achieve a consensus.